taylorplewe/asteroids86/README.md

 ### Axed because I had to scale it back
 - Invincibility power-up
-- Render bullets as a steak instead of a dot
+- Render bullets as a streak instead of a dot
 - Make lines glow
 - Anti-aliasing
 - Sound